raymondmcdonaldnet/raymondmcdonaldnet/README.md

 My favorite programming languages are Odin, C#, Lua, GDScript, JavaScript, and TypeScript.
 I've dabbled in many others, too.

-I'm currently working to start regularly releasing small indie games made in RPG Maker.
+I'm currently working to start regularly releasing small indie games made in RPG Maker and Godot.
 I'm learning how to make JavaScript plugins for RPG Maker, too.
 If you're interested in collaborating, please get in touch!

 <!--
 **raymondmcdonaldnet/raymondmcdonaldnet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.